hemanthkishen/urlhitcount/README.md

 Average Case:- O(n log n)
 Worst Case:- O(n log n)

 for loop is used.

+There are two for loops.
+Best Case:- O(2n)
+Average Case:- O(2n)
+Worst Case:- O(2n)

-There are two for loops in a for loop.
+There are above two for loops in a for loop.
 Best Case:- O(n^2)
 Average Case:- O(n^2)
 Worst Case:- O(n^2)